req-io/req.io/README.md

 yarn install --dev
 ```

-Once the dependencies are installed, you can start Reqio by running the following command:
+Once the dependencies are installed, you can start REQ.IO by running the following command:

 ```bash
 yarn dev
 ```

-This will start the Reqio application in a new window.
+This will start the REQ.IO application in a new window.

-### Building Reqio
+### Building REQ.IO

-To build Reqio for production, run the following command:
+To build REQ.IO for production, run the following command:

 ```bash
 yarn build
 ```

-This will create a new directory called `dist` which contains the built Reqio application.
+This will create a new directory called `dist` which contains the built REQ.IO application.

 ### Preview built version in browser